 The aims of the group are:

-i) to disseminate cutting-edge dementia research findings across UEA, health services and the public
+i) to disseminate cutting-edge dementia research findings across UEA, health services and the public, and

-We run an ongoing series of free bi-monthly dementia open fora at UEA which create an exchange of knowledge between researchers, clinicians, the general public, people with dementia and their carers.
+We run an ongoing series of free bi-monthly dementia open forums at UEA (currently online) which create an exchange of knowledge between researchers, clinicians, the general public, people with dementia and their carers.
 Anyone with an interest in dementia research is welcome.

-Researchers from UEA will present their cutting-edge research studies and findings – with a different UEA dementia researcher leading each event.
-There will also be an opportunity for people to find out how to take part in any upcoming studies at UEA
+Researchers from UEA will present their latest innovative research studies and findings, with a different dementia researcher leading each event.
+There's an opportunity to ask questions of the researcher and to find out how to take part in any upcoming studies at UEA.

-Dementia Open Forum: Thursday 25th February 2021 at 2pm on Zoom
+Our next Dementia Open Forum is on Thursday 29th April 2021 at 2pm on Zoom

-Speaker: Speaker: Emma Flanagan, Research Associate and PhD Candidate, MED
+Speaker: Julieta Camino, Occupational Therapist and PhD Candidate, MED

 Please email email@example.com for a link to attend this event.